Troubled by dark circles? Do you look like a panda but not in a cute way?

 One cocktail too many: it’s alcohol’s fault.
 And lack of sleep.
 Go easy on all those margaritas! (it’s difficult, it’s summer, and they’re tasty, I know!)

 Fatigue and lack of sleep: this is a major cause for the appearance of dark circles.
 My sleeping habits are poor, and I know there’s a lot of us out there!
 If you’re a student, your sleep suffers.
-If you’re a new mom, your sleep is nonexistent (just kidding), if you’re self-employed, a freelancer, a business owner…Let’s face it, as much as we’d love to, sometimes quality sleep it just hard to get!
+If you’re a new mom, your sleep is nonexistent (to some extent), if you’re self-employed, a freelancer, a business owner…Let’s face it, as much as we’d love to, sometimes quality sleep it just hard to get!

 Stress overload and nervous tension: it’s always the stress’ fault, isn’t it?